 Employment-at-will is a doctrine or philosophy which maintains that either the employer or employee may terminate the employment relationship at any time, for any reason or no reason at all, with or without notice.

 Nevada is considered an employment-at-will state.
-However, employers should use caution when applying this doctrine, as it may conflict with progressive disciplinary policies or past practices, or conflict with anti-discrimination or contractual laws.
+However, employers should use caution when applying this doctrine with current or prospective employees, as it may conflict with progressive disciplinary policies or past practices, or conflict with anti-discrimination employment law or contractual laws.

 What is meant by “right to work”?